Jonathan2251/lbd/source/genobj.rst

     }

 Above createELFStreamer takes care the elf obj streamer.
-:num:`Figure #genobj-f10` as follow is MCELFStreamer inheritance tree.
+:numref:`genobj-f10` as follow is MCELFStreamer inheritance tree.
 You can find a lot of operations in that inheritance tree.

 .. _genobj-f10: